 Hard-as-nails ruckman with a pair of hands like a vice, who was one of the most spectacular high-fliers SA football has produced.
 Won the Magarey Medal in Glenelg's 1934 premiership year but a knee injury prevented him training in the week of the grand final.
-Despite that he still played a heroic game, his towering mark on the goal-line in the last quarter sealing the flag.
+Despite that he still played a heroic game, his towering mark on the goalline in the last quarter sealing the flag.
+Inducted to inaugural SA Football Hall of Fame in 2002.